portra400nc/CameraTools/README.md

 | Equals (=) | Set the screen resolution to 3840x2160
 | Minus (-) | Set the screen resolution to 1920x1080

 You can customize the hotkeys by editing `MelonPreferences.cfg` located in `\UserData`.
-Refer to this list key codes: https://docs.unity3d.com/ScriptReference/KeyCode.html
+Refer to this list of key codes: https://docs.unity3d.com/ScriptReference/KeyCode.html

 ## Credits
 Free camera script by FreyaHolmer: https://gist.github.com/FreyaHolmer/650ecd551562352120445513efa1d952